Mai0313/Mentor/docs/Oscillator/Oscillator_parsed.md

 Here is the image describtion:
 ```
-The image features the logo and branding of Texas Instruments, a well-known technology company.
-On the right side of the image, there is a red logo that combines the letters "TI" with the shape of the state of Texas.
-To the right of the logo, the text "TEXAS INSTRUMENTS" is written in bold, black, uppercase letters.
-Below this text, the company's website "www.ti.com" is displayed in smaller, black text.
-On the left side of the image, the word "Trademarks" is written in italicized, black text.
-The background of the image is white, providing a clean and professional look.
+The image is a header from a document or webpage associated with Texas Instruments, a well-known technology company.
+On the right side of the header, there is the Texas Instruments logo, which consists of a stylized "TI" integrated into the shape of the state of Texas, colored in red.
+Next to the logo, the company name "TEXAS INSTRUMENTS" is written in black, uppercase letters.
+Below the company name, the website URL "www.ti.com" is displayed in smaller black text.
+On the left side of the header, the word "Trademarks" is written in italicized black text.
+The background of the header is white, providing a clean and professional appearance.
 ```

 # **IMPORTANT NOTICE AND DISCLAIMER**